Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Grant Holicky 34:03

-Mine was pretty simple.
-And it wasn’t a singular event.
-I can’t point to the moment my cleats hit the hurdle.
+Mine was pretty simple and it wasn’t a singular event – I can’t point to the moment my cleats hit the hurdle.
 This was a swimming thing for me.
 You know, I played three sports growing up, I played soccer, which I kind of liked.
 I played baseball, which I adored, and I swam, and I was a very good swimmer.
 I was probably a little bit of a better baseball player, but the timing of it didn’t pan out.
 But my problem with swimming, and this really extended when I became a triathlete was I would get so focused on whatever that time was, whatever that result was, and would just chronically fall short.
-In high school, the school record was one or 214 and I went 102 36 You know, in college, going under a minute and the 100 breaststroke was the ticket to d3 nationals and I went one double Oh One twice.
-I mean, I vividly remember being in the locker room at DePaul University and hooking the metal of winning the event against the wall and breaking it in 15,000 pieces because I didn’t care if I won, I care if I may nationals.
-So for me, it very much became this repetitive thing of I was so focused on what that result was going to be that I couldn’t deal with the process that carried into triathlon.
-When I was racing, triathlon air, quote, professionally, I made a grand total of $1,500 in my entire professional triathlon career.
-But I was categorized as a pro you were, and I really wasn’t able to start changing it till I started racing bikes as a Master’s athlete.
-And I think that struggled pushed me towards sports psychology as mental performance as a coach before I even went school for it.
-And I spent a ton of time looking at human behavior, spent a ton of time looking at what other people did, and it drove me to go to grad school, Trevor,
+In high school, the school record was 1:02:14 and I went 1:02:36 – you know, in college, going under a minute in the 100 breaststroke was the ticket to D3 nationals and I went 1:00:01.
+Twice.
+I mean, I vividly remember being in the locker room at DePaul University and hawking the metal of winning the event against the wall and breaking it in 15,000 pieces because I didn’t care if I won, I care if I made nationals.
+So for me, it very much became this repetitive thing of I was so focused on what that result was going to be that I couldn’t deal with the process – that carried into triathlon, when I was racing triathlon air, quote, “professionally” – I made a grand total of $1,500 in my entire professional triathlon career – but I was categorized as a pro –

 Trevor Connor 36:02

-talk about failures that I remember, kind of overwhelmed with all the options here to talk about running over my own bike with my car at a stage race that I was winning.
-Woohoo.
-How’s it go?
-One?
-That was a pretty good one.
-I can keep going.
+Talking about failures that I remember – I’m kind of overwhelmed with all the options here.
+Talk about running over my own bike with my car at a stage race that I was winning –

 I taught him to look in his mirrors.